wilmeragsgh/notes/code/python/README.md

 """Connects to the next available port.

     Args:
-      minimum: A port value greater or equal to 1024.
+      (int) minimum: A port value greater or equal to 1024.

     Returns:
-      The new minimum port.
+      (int) The new minimum port.

     Raises:
       ConnectionError: If no available port is found.